census-instrumentation/opencensus-python/contrib/opencensus-ext-stackdriver/README.rst

     pip install google-cloud-trace
     pipenv install google-cloud-trace

-By default, traces are exported asynchronously, to avoid latency during your code's execution.
+By default, traces are exported asynchronously, to reduce latency during your code's execution.
 If you would like to export data on the main thread use the synchronous transporter: